Our Team

 Licensed Professional Counselor

-Jose “Joey” Tapia-Fuselier (he/him/his) has a PhD in Counseling and serves clients across the lifespan.
+Dr. Jose “Joey” Tapia (he/him/his) has a Ph.D. in Counseling and serves clients across the lifespan.
 He provides Emotionally Focused Therapy to individual, couples, and families and Child-Centered Play Therapy to children, as well as disability-responsive therapy, and LBGTQIAA+ affirming therapy.
 Joey works to provide a safe environment for clients in three languages: English, Spanish, and American Sign Language.
 Outside of work, Joey loves to hike and explore all Colorado has to offer outdoors.

-Jess Pearson-Allen is a licensed behavior analyst and doctoral candidate supervised by Dr. Emily Inman.
+Dr. Jess Pearson-Allen is a Post-Doctoral Fellow in Neuropsychology and a licensed behavior analyst supervised by Dr. Emily Inman.
 She has over 15 years of experience working with individuals on the autism spectrum and/or ADHD as well as other developmental disorders.
-Jess is ABD in her Ph.D.
-Program in School Psychology with an emphasis in neuropsychology at Texas Woman’s University.
+Jess has a Ph.D. in School Psychology with an emphasis in neuropsychology from Texas Woman’s University.
 Jess earned her master’s degree in Special Education at The University of North Texas (UNT), where she also earned two graduate academic certifications in Applied Behavior Analysis and Autism Interventions.

 At the Center for Cognitive Health, Jess provides neuropsychological assessment services to children and adults.
 She is passionate about providing compassionate, high quality mental health and psychological services to individuals and families.
 She works to ensure clients feel comfortable throughout their assessment and that they leave feeling good about their overall experience.
 Jess utilizes a biopsychosocial approach to assessment, working diligently to consider all facets of an individual’s background, identity, and lived experiences.

-Jess Pearson-Allen is a licensed behavior analyst and doctoral candidate supervised by Dr. Emily Inman.
+Dr. Jess Pearson-Allen is a Post-Doctoral Fellow in Neuropsychology and a licensed behavior analyst supervised by Dr. Emily Inman.
 She has over 15 years of experience working with individuals on the autism spectrum and/or ADHD as well as other developmental disorders.
-Jess is ABD in her Ph.D.
-Program in School Psychology with an emphasis in neuropsychology at Texas Woman’s University.
+Jess has a Ph.D. in School Psychology with an emphasis in neuropsychology from Texas Woman’s University.
 Jess earned her master’s degree in Special Education at The University of North Texas (UNT), where she also earned two graduate academic certifications in Applied Behavior Analysis and Autism Interventions.

 At the Center for Cognitive Health, Jess provides neuropsychological assessment services to children and adults.
 She is passionate about providing compassionate, high quality mental health and psychological services to individuals and families.
 She works to ensure clients feel comfortable throughout their assessment and that they leave feeling good about their overall experience.
 Jess utilizes a biopsychosocial approach to assessment, working diligently to consider all facets of an individual’s background, identity, and lived experiences.